leo-csantiago/Bike-Share-Bay-Area/README.md

-TESTE
-This folder contains files for P0: Analyze Bay Area Bike Share Data.
+This analysis was originally made as part of a nanodegree program in [Fundamentals on Data Science](https://www.udacity.com/nanodegree), from Udacity.
+I am expanding it as I am continuing learning.

+Analysis\_Bay\_Area\_Bike\_Share.html - Contains the analysis.

-Bay\_Area\_Bike\_Share\_Analysis.ipynb - Main project file.
+Analysis\_Bay\_Area\_Bike\_Share.ipynb - Main project file.

-babs\_datacheck.py; babs\_visualizations.py - Supplemental scripts for checking
-data wrangling, reporting of basic statistics, and creation of exploratory bar charts and histograms.

-Data is split among twelve other files, organized into three sets of four files each.
+Data is split among six files, organized into three sets of four files each.
 Prefixing each set is one of three datestamps, showing the end month for each data collection period (201402, 201408, 201508).
 Suffixes for each file indicate contents: